poipoiPIO/mopclip/README.md

 > infix many1C : 'a parser -> 'a list parser

-It has the same behevior as the `manyC` combinator, but required at least one successful `'a parser` application to parse successefully
+It has the same behavior as the `manyC` combinator, but required at least one successful `'a parser` application to parse successefully

 ##### sepBy:
 > infix sepBy : 'a parser -> 'b parser -> 'a list parser